How to Make Cold Brew for Your Coffee Shop

-Are you wondering where to start with cold brew for your coffee shop?
+Are you wondering how to make cold brew for your coffee shop?
 It isn’t as complicated as you may think.

-- 2 lbs. of ground coffee + 1.25 gallons of cold water
+- 2 lbs. of ground coffee + 1.25 gallons of cold filtered water

-- 5 lbs. of ground coffee + 3 gallons of cold water
+- 5 lbs. of ground coffee + 3 gallons of cold filtered water

-- 4 lbs. of ground coffee + 5 gallons of cold water.
+- 4 lbs. of ground coffee + 5 gallons of cold filtered water.

 Once the water and coffee grounds are combined, put on the lid and let steep for 12-24 hours in room temperature.
 Once the cold brew is complete, you may add it into another covered container to chill or let sit.
 We recommend that you chill both the cold brew concentrate and ready-to-drink cold brew at night to help retain its freshness for customers.
 Once the cold brew is ready to serve, you simply pour it over ice (flavors and cream may be added as well).

 *It is important to note that cold brew is not the same as iced coffee.
 Iced coffee is technically hot brewed coffee that you chill and then pour over ice.
 Our current coffee culture often (understandably) misuses the term “iced coffee” by using it to refer to any cold drink with coffee in it; cold brew, iced americanos, iced lattes, etc. Thus, “iced coffee” has become more of a genre of “cold coffee techniques.”
 It is important to explain the differences between each cold coffee technique to your baristas.
 This will enable them to avoid miscommunication with customers.